KK7NZY/cheat-sheets/Turning SFPM.md

 | UHMW     | 100-500         | 300-1500            |
 | 6160     | 600-1000        | 1200-2000           |
 | Nylon    | 200-800         | 500-1500            |

+Turning speeds below are adjusted to the feed rate of (0.010/rev.), and depth of cut of 0.062.

 | AISI/SAE/ASTM Designation                    | HSS  Feet/Min | Carbide Feet/Min |
 | -------------------------------------------- | ------------- | ---------------- |